The Best Man (1964 film)

 The Best Man is a 1964 American political drama film directed by Franklin J. Schaffner with a screenplay by Gore Vidal based on his 1960 play of the same title.
-Starring Henry Fonda, Cliff Robertson, and Lee Tracy, the film details the seamy political maneuverings behind the nomination of a presidential candidate.
-The supporting cast features Edie Adams, Margaret Leighton, Ann Sothern, Shelley Berman, Gene Raymond, and Kevin McCarthy.
-Lee Tracy was nominated for an Academy Award for Best Supporting Actor for his performance and it was his final film.
+Starring Henry Fonda, Cliff Robertson and Lee Tracy, the film details the seamy political maneuverings behind the nomination of a presidential candidate at their party's national convention.
+The supporting cast features Edie Adams, Margaret Leighton, Ann Sothern, Shelley Berman, Gene Raymond and Kevin McCarthy.
+Lee Tracy was nominated for an Academy Award for Best Supporting Actor for his performance and it was his final theatrically released film.

 Plot

-In May 1964, former Secretary of State William Russell (Henry Fonda) and Senator Joe Cantwell (Cliff Robertson) are the two leading candidates for the presidential nomination of their unnamed political party.
+In May 1964, former Secretary of State William Russell and Senator Joe Cantwell are the two leading candidates for the presidential nomination of their unnamed political party.
 Both have potentially fatal vulnerabilities.
-Russell is a principled intellectual but his sexual indiscretions and lack of attention to his wife Alice (Margaret Leighton) have alienated her.
+Russell is a principled intellectual, but his sexual indiscretions and lack of attention to his wife Alice have alienated her.
 He has a past nervous breakdown to live down.
 Cantwell portrays himself as a populist "man of the people" and patriotic anti-communist campaigning to end "the missile gap".
 He is a ruthless opportunist, willing to go to any lengths to get the nomination.
 Neither man can stand the other; neither believes his rival qualified to be president.
-At the nominating convention in Los Angeles, they lobby for the crucial support of dying former President Art Hockstader (Tracy).
+At the nominating convention in Los Angeles, they lobby for the crucial support of dying former President Art Hockstader.
 The pragmatic Hockstader prefers Russell, but worries about his indecision and principles; he despises Cantwell for his recklessness but appreciates his toughness and willingness to do whatever it takes.